-Research Question Hypothesis 1 Outcome measures used to address the research question Sample or population subgroups to be compared Data Sources Analytic Methods Research question 1a -Measure 1 -Measure 2 -Measure 3 -Sample e.g. All attributed Medicaid beneficiaries -Beneficiaries with diabetes diagnosis -Medicaid fee-for- service and encounter claims records -Interrupted time series Research question 1b -Measure 1 -Measure 2 -Measure 3 -Measure 4 -sample, e.g., PPS patients who meet survey selection requirements (used services within the last 6 months) -Patient survey Descriptive statistics Research question 2a -Measure 1 -Measure 2 -Sample, e.g., PPS administrators -Key informants Qualitative analysis of interview material
+Outcome measures Research used to address the Sample or population Question research question subgroups to be compared Data Sources Analytic Methods Hypothesis 1 Research -Measure 1 -Sample e.g. All attributed -Medicaid fee-for- -Interrupted time question 1a -Measure 2 Medicaid beneficiaries service and encounter series -Measure 3 -Beneficiaries with claims records diabetes diagnosis Research -Measure 1 -Sample, e.g., PPS patients -Patient survey Descriptive question 1b -Measure 2 who meet survey selection statistics -Measure 3 requirements (used -Measure 4 services within the last 6 months) Hypothesis 2 Research -Measure 1 -Sample, e.g., PPS -Key informants Qualitative question 2a -Measure 2 administrators analysis of interview material

-D. Methodological Limitations - This section provides detailed information on the limitations of the evaluation.
-This could include the design, the data sources or collection process, or analytic methods.
-The state should also identify any efforts to minimize the limitations.
+D. Methodological Limitations - This section provides more detailed information about the limitations of the evaluation.
+This could include limitations about the design, the data sources or collection process, or analytic methods.
+The state should also identify any efforts to minimize these limitations.
 Additionally, this section should include any information about features of the demonstration that effectively present methodological constraints that the state would like CMS to take into consideration in its review.
-For example: